 We do not view perquisites or other personal benefits as a significant component of our executive compensation program.
 From time to time, however, we have provided perquisites to certain of our executive officers to ensure that their compensation packages are competitive.
-As described above, in fiscal year 2017, we provided our executive officers with life, accidental death, and dismemberment insurance benefits in an amount exceeding that offered to our non-executive employees.
+As described above, in fiscal year 2018, we provided our executive officers with life, accidental death, and dismemberment insurance benefits in an amount exceeding that offered to our non-executive employees.
+We also paid for the cost of home security systems for Ms. Covington and Ms. Brown.